Creating a Seamless Safety Process through Automation

-An unsafe workplace is not an option.
-Creating a safe environment can be difficult though and requires a lot of focus and attention to every detail as a simple oversight can lead to disastrous consequences.
+An unsafe workplace is not an option worth considering.
+However, creating a safe environment can be difficult and requires a lot of focus and attention to every detail as a simple oversight can lead to disastrous consequences.
 Although this may seem like a daunting task, you are not alone!
-Safety Professionals are finding ways to reduce time-consuming tasks such as data duplication with the help of automation and technology across the globe.
+Safety Professionals are finding ways to reduce time-consuming tasks, like data duplication with the help of automation and technology across the globe.
 This allows them to focus their time and energy on more important matters like proper safety gear and clear fire exits with the peace of mind that compliance and prevention records are all submitted, stored, and analyzed exactly how they want them to be.

 As the safety industry continues to become more automated, it is important to understand how this might impact your business and how to stay ahead of industry trends.
 The movement toward paperless companies and automated systems is becoming more and more important.
-Recently, OSHA passed an electronic submission requirement for forms such as their OSHA 300 report and OSHA 301 report.
-Automation is the future of the safety industry and is already drastically improving the way safety reporting is handled on the field now.
+Recently, OSHA passed an electronic submission requirement for forms, like their OSHA 300 and OSHA 301 report.
+Automation is the future of the safety industry and is already drastically improving the way safety reporting is currently handled on the field now.

 Here are three ways automating your safety reporting processes can improve your business:

 There are plenty of things that could affect the accuracy of the information reported.
 By eliminating manual data transfer and the potential for illegible handwriting, you decrease the possibilities for human error drastically.
-It doesn’t matter how many asterisks or underlines used, forms still come back incomplete and many times by the time the office gets it back it is too late to fix.
-Automating these forms removes the headache of tracking down incomplete information and ensures top quality information every time.
+It doesn’t matter how many asterisks or underlines are used, forms still come back incomplete, and often, by the time the office gets it back, it is too late to fix.
+Automating these forms removes the headache of tracking down incomplete information and ensures top-quality information every time.
 Accurate reporting relies on having the best data possible.
-By improving the quality of the data you’re collecting, this allows you to make the best decisions for your business.
+By improving the quality of the data you’re collecting, you can make the best decisions for your business.

 Time and time again we talk to safety managers who are having difficulty tracing their progress quarter to quarter or even year over year.
 In the safety industry, being able to track where improvement is needed and what is working efficiently is important to the safety of every employee.
 Whether your company is interested in getting better visibility into employee behavioral reports or motor vehicle inspection data, it is important to be able to easily pull those reports.
 Manual reporting can be time-consuming and restricts the ability to pull or find this information easily and accurately.